 To determine your blood iron level.
 Testing for blood iron levels is part of a series of tests to assess iron body stores and the impact of low iron on anaemia (low haemoglobin).
 The serum iron level varies markedly throughout the day and according to recent intake, it is not helpful and should not be used as a stand-alone test in the diagnosis of iron deficiency anaemia.

 When to Get Tested?

 If your doctor thinks that you might have too little or too much iron in your blood.
 Low iron can cause anaemia, and is usually due to long-term or heavy bleeding, pregnancy, or rapid growth (in children); rarely is it due to poor diet.
-A high level of stored iron, measured most accurately by ferritin, can be due to a genetic condition, extensive blood transfusions, or rarely, due to ingestion of an overdose of iron (usually in children).
+A high level of circulating iron may be due to ingestion of an overdose of iron (usually in children).
+A high level of stored iron, measured most accurately by ferritin, can be due to a genetic condition, extensive blood transfusions, or rarely, ingestion of excess amounts of iron over a long period.

 A blood sample drawn from a vein in your arm

 You may be instructed to fast for 12 hours before the test, in this case only water is allowed.

 Iron is an essential trace element in your blood.
 It is necessary for forming healthy red blood cells, which carry oxygen through your body, and for some enzymes, which perform tasks in your body.